alexrmelnick/Honey-I-Shrunk-the-ML-Model/README.md

 ### Sprint 2: Model Selection and Dataset Identification

 In Sprint 2, we chose the Whisper model as our base speech-to-text model, recognizing its high accuracy and efficiency.
 We also identified relevant datasets for training and testing, ensuring that they reflect the wide range of real-world speech patterns.
-The Google Speech Commands dataset and other publicly available speech datasets were shortlisted, which would help us refine the model's ability to recognize spoken language across different environments and accents.

 ### Sprint 3: Model Training and Optimization